 Discover How to Write a Thesis for a Philosophy Paper

 If you wonder how to start a philosophy paper, think about a compelling thesis first.
-So, what is a thesis statement?
-A thesis statement is a central argument to defend.
+So, what is a thesis statement?is a central argument to defend.
 Compared to other types of essays, in a philosophy paper, a student often has to analyse the thesis offered by the distinguished author.
 Let’s jump right to how to write a thesis statement for a philosophy paper.

 When writing a thesis statement, you may decide which strategy to choose to support the claim of some philosopher:

 - Propose an argument to support the thesis